List of The Walking Dead (TV series) characters: Jadis

-Jadis (also known as "Anne"), portrayed by Pollyanna McIntosh, is the oddly-spoken and enigmatic leader of the Scavengers who formed alliances with Negan and in the war maintained a neutral position with her group.
+Anne, or better known as Jadis, portrayed by Pollyanna McIntosh, is the oddly spoken and enigmatic leader of the Scavengers who formed alliances with Negan and in the war maintained a neutral position with her group.
 After the war against the Saviors, she moved to the Alexandria Safe-Zone and had a brief romance with Gabriel.
 After finding a wounded Rick (following the destruction of the bridge), she redeems herself completely by convincing the helicopter pilot to help her to save him; together they both go to an unknown place to start a new journey.